Security-Onion-Solutions/securityonion-docs/trouble-booting.rst

 .. tip::

-  If all else fails but standard x86-64 Oracle Linux 9 installs normally, then you can always install our components on top of it as described on the :ref:`installation` page.
+  If all else fails but standard x86-64 Oracle Linux 9 installs normally, then you can install our components on top of it as described in the :ref:`network-installation` section.
+However, please keep in mind that network installations are not supported.